Contents:

 Detail

-For best results, we recommend a minimum line width of 0.125 cm for flat embroidery projects.
-Any smaller than this, and the threads can become lost in the fabric and appear messy.
+For best results, we recommend an absolute minimum line width of 0.125 cm for flat embroidery projects.
+Any smaller than this, and the threads will become lost in the fabric and appear messy.
+Make your lines as thick as possible to a minimum of 0.125 cm.

 For text, please stick to a minimum width of 0.5cm per letter.